CalvinRodo/Resume/resume.md

 **Technical Advisor** *April 2017 to Present*

+>- Maintain the GOCWebTemplates/DotNetTemplates project
+>- Member of various working groups (Mobile Application Development, Agile, DevOps, Innovation)

 **Fisheries and Oceans Canada (Canadian Coast Guard) IT Systems**

 **Acting Technical Authority/Project Manager MariTime** *June 2015 to April 2016*

  >- Developed a plan to upgrade a CCG's Mission planning and timetracking software from Delphi 7 to .Net
  >- Managed a team of two consultants and two developers
  >- Developed a web portal for Sea Going Personel to view leave balances and training taken
  >- Evaluated an RFP for hiring two consultants (~$500,000)